geky/pyDAPLink/README.rst

 =========

-pyDAPLink is an Open Source python 2.7 based library for communicating with an ARM Cortex-M microcontrollers using CMSIS-DAP.
+pyDAPLink is an Open Source python 2.7 based library for communicating with ARM Cortex-M microcontrollers using CMSIS-DAP.
 Linux, OSX and Windows are supported.

 Installation